mpilar/wt-mmt/README.md

 To use this webtask:

-1. Create an IFTTT Gmail (or other provider) applet that makes a "Maker Webhook" POST call and includes the `BodyPlain` ingredient in a json.
+1. Create an IFTTT Gmail (or other provider) applet that makes a "Maker Webhook" POST call and includes the `BodyPlain` ingredient as the body element of a json `{"body": "BodyPlain"}`.
 2. Create a cron to update (needs `command=cron-update`) which gets the tracking information from various APIs
 3. Create another cron to send the emails (uses `command=cron-email`)